Sachin-Kottarathodi/hprofile/content/blog/perfection-is-a-sham.md

 Not to lower the bar —
 but to **release yourself** from holding everything to it.

-Not to self - Start by:
+Note to self - Start by:
 - Doing things without holding them against yourself
 - Making progress without demanding completion
 - Being okay with the incomplete, when completeness isn’t needed